Throughout our careers, we have all enjoyed long holiday weekends. Remember, we would say, “We will have a little R&R” meaning Rest and Relaxation?

 Southern women decorated the graves of soldiers even before the end of the Civil War.
 In 1866, after the war, a women’s memorial association in Columbus, Mississippi, put flowers on the graves of both Confederate and Union soldiers.
 This act of generosity inspired the poem by Francis Miles Finch, “The Blue and the Gray,” published in the Atlantic Monthly.
 Federal law changed the observance of the holiday to the last Monday in May and extended it to honor all those who died in American wars.
 People pay tribute not only with flowers but also with speeches and parades.

-I love Memorial Day.
+I revere Memorial Day.
 I hope everyone in Tolley’s Topics Readerland has safe celebrations on Memorial Day.
 Enjoy your old fashioned R&R. Will you do me a little favor?